kundajelab/chipseq_pipeline/README.md

 This is useful if you are not interested in peak calling and want to map/align lots of genome data (fastq, bam or filt_bam) IN PARALLEL.
 Set `-final_stage [FINAL STAGE]`.
 Choose your final stage.
 You can find description for each stage in the previous chapter (Chapter Input data type and final stage).

-Mapping for each replicate will go IN PARALLEL!
-Consider your computating resources before running the pipeline.
-If you start the pipeline with fastqs, lots of processors will be taken due to bwa.
-Lower -nth_bwa if you have limited computing resources.
-It's 2 by default.

 Example1: You have 5 unfiltered raw bam and want to filter them (removing dupes).
 ```
 $ bds chipseq.bds \